ethereum/ethereum-org-website/src/content/developers/docs/mev/index.md

 ### Flashbots {#mev-extraction-flashbots}

-Flashbots is an independent project which extends the go-ethereum client with a service that allows searchers to submit MEV transactions to validators without revealing them to the public mempool.
+Flashbots is an independent project which extends execution clients with a service that allows searchers to submit MEV transactions to validators without revealing them to the public mempool.
 This prevents transactions from being frontrun by generalized frontrunners.

 ## MEV examples {#mev-examples}